koendv/cst816t/README.md

 ## Loop

-Test repeatedly if the display has been touched:
+Test repeatedly if there is an update from the touch panel.
+If there is an update from the touch panel, access gesture, (x, y) coordinates, and number of fingers touching the display.

 ```
 void loop() {